Skip to content

 1. Add the desired machines.

-1. Select the distribution strategy and video transport options (changes to transport settings require the workload to be restarted).
+1. Select the distribution strategy and video transport options (changes to transport settings require restarting the workload).

 2. Repeat for all desired channel-mapping combinations.